anyexinglu/javascript-unknown/README.md

 Why?

-Within every rerender, the `count` is new.
+Within every rerender, the `count` is old in setTimeout.

 </p>
 </details>